Markout 0.22.0

 Markup adds instructions to content.
 Markout removes structure from data.

-Markout is a source-generated .NET serializer that projects objects into human-readable documents instead of data formats like JSON.
+Markout is a source-generated .NET serializer that projects objects into structured, human-readable documents.
 You annotate your models with attributes that describe data relationships — identity, enumeration, tabulation, measurement, hierarchy — and the source generator emits code that writes through an abstract renderer.
-The same object graph produces Markdown tables, ANSI terminal output with colored bars, plain text with aligned columns, or one-line summaries, without the developer making visual decisions.
+The same object graph produces Markdown tables, ANSI terminal output with colored bars, plain text with aligned columns, pretty tables, or TSV rows, without the developer making visual decisions.

 Quick Start